The application will close in

-Each year we provide approximately $600,000 in interest-free educational loans to help students pay for educational costs associated with going to college.
-You may receive one $3,000 loan each year you are enrolled in college, and you can receive a maximum of 4 loans (a total of $12,000) over the span of your undergraduate and/or graduate education.
+We provide approximately $600,000 in interest-free educational loans to help students pay for educational expenses.
+Students may receive one $3,000 loan each year they are enrolled in school and can receive a maximum of four loans (a total of $12,000) over the span of their undergraduate, graduate, and/or postsecondary education.

 We have two different loans, each with different criteria.
-You must meet the criteria for at least one loan to be eligible for consideration.
+Applicants must meet the criteria for at least one loan to be eligible for consideration.

-See our Scholarship and Loan Program FAQ for additional information.
+See our Loan Program FAQ for additional information.

 Steps To Apply For A Loan:

-After CFWM sends you notification you were approved for a loan, you will receive an email from ECSI/Heartland (our loan administrator) with instructions on how to set up your ECSI/Heartland account, do your loan entrance counseling, and sign your promissory note.
+Step 5.
+Students will then receive an email from ECSI/Heartland (our loan administrator) with instructions on how to set up their ECSI/Heartland account, complete their loan entrance counseling, and sign their promissory note.

-For more information, see our Scholarship and Loan Program FAQ
+For more information, see our Loan Program FAQ

 Things to Consider Before Applying for an Interest-Free Loan:

-You could receive up to, but not to exceed, $12,000 over the course of your higher education.
+Students can receive up to, but not to exceed, $12,000 over the course of their higher education.

 Things to Know About Paying Back a Loan: